-Hong Kong stock is defined to include, among others, debentures, loan stocks, funds, bonds or notes denominated or redeemable in Hong Kong currency, the transfer of which must be registered in Hong Kong under the Stamp Duty Ordinance (Cap.
-117) ("SDO").
-Generally, most loans and receivables would not be regarded as "Hong Kong stock" for Hong Kong stamp duty purposes and, as such, no Hong Kong stamp duty would be chargeable in relation to their transfers in a securitisation transaction.
+Hong Kong stock is defined to include, among others, debentures, loan stocks, funds, bonds or notes denominated or redeemable in Hong Kong currency.
+Such transfer must be registered in Hong Kong under the Stamp Duty Ordinance (Cap.
+117) ("SDO") in order to be valid.
+Generally, most loans and receivables involved in securitisation transactions would not be regarded as "Hong Kong stock" for Hong Kong stamp duty purposes and, as such, no Hong Kong stamp duty would be chargeable.

-However, where a Hong Kong dollar debt instrument is in registered form, the transfer may attract stamp duty, which is payable in respect of contract notes for the transfers or sales of shares or stock.
-The applicable rate of stamp duty was increased from 0.2% to 0.26% with effect from 1 August 2021, and is charged on the consideration or the fair market value of the shares or stock transferred, whichever is higher.
-In addition, there is a fixed duty of HKD5 per instrument, duplicate and counterpart.
-The requirements are more specifically set forth in the SDO.
-However, debt securities issued in Hong Kong are usually denominated in US, EURO or RMB, and are usually not denominated in Hong Kong dollar.
+However, transfers of Hong Kong dollar debt instrument in registered form may attract stamp duty, and payable in respect of the relevant contract notes for such transfers or sales of shares or stock.
+The applicable rate of stamp duty on such transfers was reduced from 0.13% to 0.1% for both the buyer and the seller, effective 17 November 2023, which is charged on the consideration or the fair market value of the shares or stock transferred, whichever is higher.
+However, debt securities issued in Hong Kong are usually denominated in US, EURO or RMB, and are usually not denominated in Hong Kong currency.

-Profits tax is chargeable on a person who is carrying on a trade, profession or business in Hong Kong in respect of the person's assessable profits arising in or derived from Hong Kong for a particular year from such trade, profession or business.
-Nevertheless, as the SPV normally will not undertake any business other than purchasing the assets and issuing the notes, it might not be deemed to be carrying on a trade, profession or business in Hong Kong.
+Profits tax is chargeable on a person who is carrying on a trade, profession or business in Hong Kong in respect of the person's assessable profits arising in or derived from Hong Kong from such trade, profession or business.
+Nevertheless, as the SPV normally will not undertake any trade or business other than purchasing the financial assets for receiving receivables income and issuing the notes based on such income stream, it might not be deemed to be carrying on a trade, profession or business in Hong Kong.